|Mark Loafman, MD, MPH

 |Hector Vydas, MD

 Dr. Vydas studied medicine at the University Autonomous Guadalajara (UAG), Mexico and earned his medical degree from New York Medical College in Valhalla, New York.
 He completed his residency training at the Medical College of Wisconsin – Columbia St. Mary’s Family Medicine Residency Program in Milwaukee, Wisconsin in 2008.
 He has a background working in Urgent Care and has interests in Sports and Musculoskeletal Medicine.
-He joined the Cook County Health & Hospitals System in 2011 where he works in both outpatient and inpatient clinical settings and as part of the faculty for the Family Medicine Residency of Cook County.
+He joined Cook County Health in 2011 where he works in both outpatient and inpatient clinical settings and as part of the faculty for the Family Medicine Residency of Cook County.

 |Priscilla Ware, MD, APD|